-Chicago has been building a lot of large rental apartment buildings over the last few years and it's not slowing down.
-The latest count is that 5,000+ apartment units are expected to be added to Chicago in 2017.
+The Unite States has been building a lot of large rental apartment buildings over the last few years and it’s not slowing down.
+The latest estimate is that 283,000+ apartment units hit the market across the U.S. in 2018.

 We’re not algorithm experts, but we know this system definitely takes into account that people prefer to tour apartments on weekends.
 This makes sense, it’s a lot easier to spend 6 hours in one day touring apartments when you don’t have to work.